georgettica/app-mon/README.md

 such as namespaces, roles, service accounts, role bindings, cluster role bindings, etc...
 By default the application monitoring stack will be deployed with the following
 - Namespace: `appmon`
-- Service account for Prometheus Operator: `appmon-prometheus-operator`
+- Service account for Prometheus operator: `appmon-prometheus-operator`
+- Service account for Prometheus instance: `appmon-prometheus`
-- Look for extra Prometheus Operator flags at Operator `Deployment` manifest here: `prometheus-operator/1.1-prom-operator-bundle.yaml`
+- For extra Prometheus operator flags check the operator's `Deployment` manifest here: `prometheus-operator/1.1-prom-operator-bundle.yaml`
+- The Prometheus Operator deploying persistence Prometheus instance, as a result you've to make sure you've available 6 PVs in total.
+3 PVs for Prometheus instance with `storageClassName: prom-storage` and 3 PVs for AlertManager with `storageClassName: alertmanager-storage`